 To reiterate, the space which is a foundation for our universe is a three-dimensional Euclidean volume.
 Space itself is empty, a void.
 Space does not interact, curve, or stretch.
 As it turns out, the matter—no pun intended—is wholly uncomplicated.
 In empty space, we cannot define the orientation of a coordinate system, or the point described by the coordinates (x,y,z) = (0,0,0), or direction, or any measure of distance or volume.
 It is only when we add the remaining ingredients to our universe that we can complete our recipe, establishing relative coordinates, scale, measure, and direction within space.
 Let’s assume for now that the void space that makes up our universe is infinite in any direction.
-The following chapters will explore this assumption in more detail and examine alternatives of the universe possessing boundaries, edges, or surfaces.
+The following chapters will explore this assumption in more detail.

-One key ingredient of the universe is an ample, perhaps infinite, set of fundamental particle pairs.
+One key ingredient of the universe is a volumetric density of fundamental particle pairs.
 In each pair, one particle has a negative electric charge and the other has a positive electric charge.
 These particles behave according to Maxwell’s equations of electromagnetism, which were developed by James Clerk Maxwell, from Scotland, in the 1800’s.
 The modern version of these four equations completely describe electromagnetism at a fundamental mathematical level.
 Oppositely charged particles attract each other, while particles with the same charge repel one another.
 Let’s use the term ‘electrino’ for the negatively charged particle type and ‘positrino’ for the positively charged particle type.
 At rest, the characteristics of the electrino and positrino are equal and opposite.

 Electrinos and positrinos have the smallest size possible, which is defined in natural units utilizing the Planck scale.
 Max Planck labored through dimensional analysis of the constants of physics to determine the limits of many dimensions – such as the smallest physical distance, the maximum particle energy, and so on.
 If we imagine electrinos and positrinos as spheres, they would have a radius equal to the Planck length, some 35 orders of magnitude below human scale.
+The electrino and positrino might be better described as point charges with characteristics previously unconsidered in science.
 These fundamental particles can be neither created nor destroyed.
+This immutability is implemented with a maximum electromagnetic field strength at a radius of one Planck length.
+The maximum electromagnetic field means there is a minimum permittivity and permeability of void space that implements this sphere of immutability around each point charge.
 It may be evident thus far that the definitions of the electrino and positrino are, as aforementioned, not a radical departure from the familiar, established physics principles that exist.
 By defining the electrino and positrino as the fundamental particles of NPQG theory, the complicated concepts of quarks and other particles are eschewed in favor of a simple and unpretentious foundation.
-Composite particles become patterns of the fundamental particles, and this includes patterns of patterns, and so on.
+Composite particles become emergent patterns of the electrino and positrino particles, and this includes patterns of patterns, and so on.

 Since the universe contains only fundamental electrino and positrino particles, it must logically be the case that all other particles found in nature are composite particles made from a group of electrinos and/or positrinos.
 All particles of the standard model of physics, including the electron, proton, neutron, neutrino, and photon are made from electrinos and positrinos.
 The electron, proton, and neutron then form all atomic elements of the periodic table, such as oxygen, iron, and gold.

 The emerging universe so far has the following ingredients: empty 3D space, electrinos, positrinos, and energy.
-It is guided by Maxwell’s equations of electromagnetic physics.
+It is guided by Maxwell’s equations of electromagnetic physics and classical mechanics adapted for the physical characteristics of the point charges.
 From these ingredients arise all other composite particles including a particulate æther that implements spacetime and generally follows Einstein’s theory of general relativity.
 What exactly is the ‘time’ in spacetime?

 We also use the word ‘time’ in a collective sense to describe the group experience of a localized collection of particles, such as the particles comprising a rock or a lifeform.
 In actuality, the individual particles each experience time in a slightly different manner, but for many situations, the collective experiences time so equally that it appears that the individual particles are in synchronization.
 As the familiar saying goes, “the whole is greater than the sum of its parts”.
 When approaching the universe on a larger scale, it is therefore more convenient to use a version of time that simulates approximate homogeneity over the environment or situation being scrutinized.